-Many non-profit agencies, faith-based organizations and government programs provide one-time emergency grants to help cover rent before you get too far behind and become at risk for eviction.
+Many nonprofit agencies, faith-based organizations, and government programs provide one-time emergency grants to help with rent before you get too far behind and risk eviction.
 Typically, rent assistance grants range between $750 and $1200.
 And because they’re a grant and not a loan, you don’t have to pay them back.
-This can give you the buffer you need to get back on track in the short term.
+Assistance can give you the buffer you need to get back on track in the short term.
 If you need longer-term help, the federal government offers subsidized housing and voucher programs.
-(More on that later.)
+(More on that later).

 Local nonprofit groups like 211.org (a nationwide program provided by United Way), Modest Needs, and county-by-county veterans’ assistance programs can connect you to rent resources and grant money.
 Each nonprofit will have its own criteria.
 Some are available only if you live just above the poverty line.
-Or certain groups — like veterans, teachers or first responders — can apply.
-Some programs provide ongoing help.
-Others offer one-time, emergency grants only.
-(Use the search bar at the top of the page to find out what’s available in your area.)
+Other organizations support groups such as veterans, teachers, or first responders.
+While some programs provide ongoing help, others offer one-time emergency grants only.
+(Use the search tool at the top of the page to find out what’s available in your area).

 All states and most city governments have assistance programs.
 These are designed to help you pay rent, utilities, security deposits, storage fees and other housing expenses.
 Their goal is to reduce homelessness in the community and provide grants for struggling renters within a specific county, city or town.

-Most state and city rent-assistance programs will require that you have a job or a source of income to pay rent, as their grants are intended for one-time emergency support.
-Some programs will also work with you to create a budget or set goals to help stabilize your housing.
+Most state and city rent-assistance programs will require that you have a job or income source to pay rent, as their grants are intended for one-time emergency support.
+Some programs will work with you to create a budget or set goals to help stabilize your housing.
 You can start by contacting 211.org for a referral or your state housing financing agency.

-If you need longer-term rent support or help, you’ll want to start exploring a government-subsidized or voucher program.
-These programs tend to be most focused on supporting struggling seniors, people with disabilities, veterans and working families.
+If you need long-term rent assistance, you’ll want to start exploring a government-subsidized or voucher program.
+These programs tend to focus on supporting struggling seniors, people with disabilities, veterans, and working families.
 The trick here is also that there’s limited funding.
-Not everyone gets the help they need — only one in four households who need help actually get it — so get familiar with “HUD” requirements and be persistent.
+You may have a hard time getting the help you need — only one in four households who need help get it — so get familiar with “HUD” requirements and be persistent.